TITLE 77: PUBLIC HEALTH

 "Related Person" means any person that:

-is at least 50% owned, directly or indirectly, by either the health care facility or a person owning, directly or indirectly, at least 50% of the health care facility; or
+is at least 50% owned, directly or indirectly, by either the health care facility or a person owning, directly or indirectly, at least 50% of the health care facility;

-owns, directly or indirectly, at least 50% of the health care facility; or [20 ILCS 3960/3]
+owns, directly or indirectly, at least 50% of the health care facility; (Section 3 of the Act)

-is otherwise controlled or managed by one or more health care facilities or controls or manages the health care facility; or
+is otherwise controlled or managed by one or more health care facilities or controls or manages the health care facility;

 otherwise controls or manages the health care facility; or

-is otherwise, directly or indirectly, under common management or control with one or more health care facilities.
+is otherwise, directly, or indirectly, under common management or control with one or more health care facilities.

 "Review Period" means the time from the date an application for permit or exemption is deemed complete by HFSRB staff until HFSRB renders its final decision.

 "Square Feet" or "SF" or "Square Footage" means a unit of measure of physical service areas or buildings considered by HFSRB.
 Departmental Gross Square Feet (DGSF) means the designation of physical areas for departments and services.
-It consists of the entire space dedicated to the use of that department or service, including walls, shafts and circulation.
+It consists of the entire space dedicated to the use of that department or service, including walls, shafts, and circulation.
 Building Gross Square Feet (BGSF) means the designation of physical area of an entire building.
 It includes all exterior walls and space within those walls.

 "Substantially Changes the Scope or Changes the Functional Operation of the Facility" means: